Greetings, dear Friend.

 Had to say good-bye to the dog, we moved our yellow bus tires in the direction of Þingvellir National Park, where it continued to snow on us and I was skating around.
 The place was cool, with a nice waterfall (that was completely frozen) and a small riverflow next to it, but there were also tooooons of tourists, who annoyed me, so instead I went up to hang out with Patrick and tease him about the fact that he lost his sunglasses, but primarily to avoid the crowds.

-Just as an experiment, I added the blue cloudy sky here to see how it would look like… I think this place could be awesome with some sunlight, but I didn’t get to see it this way 🙂
+Just as an experiment, I added the blue cloudy sky here to see what it would look like… I think this place could be awesome with some sunlight, but I didn’t get to see it this way 🙂

 It’s a curious, but pretty dull attraction, this Geysir, cause you have to wait for about 10 minutes for the short action of the hot spring to “blow up”.
 There are plenty of people around you who are waiting for the same thing, and tend to get into tight groups … and get into your shot.
 But people being people, what can you do?

-When I later looked at my shots of the Geysir, I was terrified how much dust I have in my sensor, it was everywhere!
+When I later looked at my shots of the Geysir, I was terrified of how much dust I have in my sensor, it was everywhere!
 Until I realized that it was actually snow, not dust… So I made a GIF out of those pictures, cause they just look dull with this kind of weather.

-Headed to Gullfoss afterwards, which I think deserves it’s own story, so I will leave it for the next post.
+Headed to Gullfoss afterwards, which I think deserves its own story, so I will leave it for the next post.

 Have a very great day!